 You can apply that definition to create at-home CrossFit workouts — or anywhere else you happen to be!
-Jot down your "score" for each workout, whether it be a time or number of reps, so that when you do these workouts the next time, you have a score to beat and can see how much fitter you've gotten!
+Jot down your "score" for each workout, whether it be a time or number of reps, so that when you do these workouts the next time, you have a benchmark to beat and can see how much fitter you've gotten.

 - Start with your feet together, hands at your side.

 - Jump your feet out to the side as you bring your arms overhead.

 You can step your feet out if jumping hurts your knees.

 - Start standing.
 Lower your hands to the ground, and then jump or step back into a high plank.

 - Do a push-up, lowering your chest to the ground (lowering to your knees if you need to), and then pressing back up.

 - Step or jump your feet back to your hands, and then jump up into the air, landing with knees slightly bent and ready for the next rep.